-• The answer is you will never see more than two listings on the same Google page from the same website.
-This applies even if you do a fairly targeted search, as in this example.
+• The answer is you will never see more than two listings on the same Google results page from the same website.
+This applies even if you do a targeted search, as in this example.

-• The problem is further compounded due to the risk of Google throwing up some false positive results from the website that might contain your ancestor’s records.
-A false positive is a record similar to the one you are looking for, but not the record you want.
-Two false positives on a Google page from the same website block any more results being shown from that website (including the results you may really want to see).
+• The problem is further compounded due to the risk of Google throwing up false positive results (a false positive is a record similar to the one you are looking for, but not the record you want).
+Two false positives on a Google results page from the same website will block any more results being shown from that website (including the results you may really want to see).